AdobeDocs/campaign-classic.en/help/installation/using/creating-an-instance-and-logging-on.md

    >For the connection URL, only use the following characters: `[a-z]`, `[A-Z]`, `[0-9]` and dashes (-) or full stops.

 1. Click **[!UICONTROL Ok]** to confirm settings: you can now begin with the instance creation process.
 1. In the **[!UICONTROL Connection settings]** window, enter the **internal** login and its password to connect to the Adobe Campaign application server.
-Once connected, you access the instance creation wizard to declare a new instance
+Once connected, you access the instance creation assistant to declare a new instance
 1. In the **[!UICONTROL Name]** field, enter the **instance name**.
 As this name is used to generate a configuration file **config-`<instance>`.xml** and is used in the command line parameters to identify the instance, make sure you choose a short name without special characters.
 For example: **eMarketing**.

    ![](assets/s_ncs_install_create_instance.png)